-- Salaries, budgeted at \$26.9 million in FY 2013, will be budgeted at \$28.1 million and include: - o A 1% increase for both union & non-union employees. - Step increases for TBATW Union. - o Innovated Performance-Based bonus program. - New employees for PSTA services, grant funded positions and other efficiency of improvement related positions. - Fringe Benefits increased 6.6% due to increased benefits costs related to the FRS. - Contracted, private sector services increased 0.7% due largely to new terminal audit services and new contracted lawn maintenance service. - Fuel costs are assumed to grow by only 3.0% despite a nearly 3.5% increase in the assumed average diesel fuel price per gallon from this year's \$3.16 per gallon to \$3.27 per gallon because of fleet-wide fuel economy improvements thanks to PSTA's growing fleet of clean hybrid electric buses. - Supplies are budgeted to increase by 3.0% mainly due to an increase in unleaded fuel prices. - Utilities are budgeted to decrease by 9.6% due in most part to conservation efforts reflecting lower usage in both electricity and natural gas.
+- Salaries, budgeted at \$26.9 million in FY 2013, will be budgeted at \$28.0 million and include: - A 1% increase for both union & non-union employees. - Step increases for TBATW Union. - o Innovated Performance-Based bonus program. - New employees for PSTA services, grant funded positions and other efficiency of improvement related positions. - Fringe Benefits increased 10.7% due to increased benefits costs related to health insurance premiums and FRS. - Contracted, private sector services increased 3.9% due largely to new proposed terminal audit services and new proposed contracted lawn maintenance service. - Fuel costs are assumed to grow by only 3.0% despite a nearly 3.5% increase in the assumed average diesel fuel price per gallon from this years' \$3.16 per gallon to \$3.27 per gallon because of fleet-wide fuel economy improvements thanks to PSTA's growing fleet of clean hybrid electric buses. - Supplies are budgeted to increase by 2.9% mainly due to an increase in unleaded fuel prices. - Utilities are budgeted to decrease by 6.1% due in most part to conservation efforts reflecting lower usage both electricity and natural gas.